Frequently asked questions

 Does it cost anything to apply?

-No, it is free to apply to be on Sirovilla’s Register of Interest (wait list).
+It is free to apply to be on Sirovilla’s Register of Interest (wait list).

 How long is the Register of Interest (wait list)?

-The wait time varies but it is helpful to know that Sirovilla is a long-term option, you can expect to wait around 3-4 years for a unit to become available.
+The wait time varies, but it is helpful to know that Sirovilla is a long-term option.
+You can expect to wait around 3-4 years for a unit to become available.

 Can you apply for any Sirovilla Village?

-Anyone can apply to become a resident at Sirovilla Highton.
-Sirovilla Anglesea, Sirovilla Lorne and Sirovilla Point Lonsdale play important community role by helping local residents afford to stay in the area when they retire as they are often priced out of the market.
-You are able to apply to become a resident at Sirovilla Anglesea, Sirovilla Lorne or Sirovilla Point Lonsdale, as long as you have a connection to the area such as history as a resident or close/immediate family living in the area.
+You can apply to become a resident at Sirovilla Anglesea, Sirovilla Lorne, or Sirovilla Point Lonsdale, as long as you have a connection to the area, such as history as a resident or close/immediate family living in the area.

 Can I apply for more than one Village?